xcore/sc_multi_uart/_sources/Component Description.txt

 Component Description
 =====================

-Multi-UART component consists of Transmit and receive servers.
+Multi-UART component consists of Transmit and Receive servers.
 An application utilizing this component can use them independently or togeather based on the application needs.

 Threads
 -------